mikesam-dev/netbox/docs/development/extending-models.md

 ## 7. Add column to object table

-If the new field will be included in the object list view, add a column to the model's table.
+If the new field will be included in the object list view, add a column to the model's table located in the `<app>/tables/` directory.
 For simple fields, adding the field name to `Meta.fields` will be sufficient.
 More complex fields may require declaring a custom column.
 Also add the field name to `default_columns` if the column should be present in the table by default.

 ## 8. Update the UI templates

 Edit the object's view template to display the new field.
 There may also be a custom add/edit form template that needs to be updated.
+These are found under the `netbox/templates/` directory.

 ## 9. Create/extend test cases